 Protect your sex partners after travel.
-Use condoms for at least eight weeks, or at least six months for men who get sick.
+Use condoms for at least three months, or at least two months if only a female partner traveled.
 If your partner is pregnant, use condoms throughout pregnancy or do not have sex.

 All pregnant women in the United States should be assessed for possible Zika virus exposure during each prenatal care visit.
 Pregnant women should not travel to areas where Zika is being spread by mosquitoes If travel cannot be avoided, pregnant women and their partners should follow steps to prevent mosquito bites and use condoms or other barriers to prevent infection every time they have sex during the pregnancy.

 Pregnant women with possible Zika exposure and signs or symptoms of Zika should be tested for Zika.
-Pregnant women who traveled to or had unprotected sex with a partner who traveled to areas where Zika is being spread by mosquitoes should talk to their health care provider and should be tested for Zika.
+Pregnant women who traveled to or had unprotected sex with a partner who traveled to areas where Zika is being spread by mosquitoes should talk to their health care provider.

 Health care professionals should contact the Vermont Department of Health Epidemiology Program by calling 800-640-4374 or 802-863-7240 to report a suspect case, and for guidance and approval prior to collecting and submitting blood and urine specimens for Zika testing at the Health Department Laboratory.

-- Test all pregnant women, regardless of symptoms, who may have been exposed to Zika either sexually (i.e. had sexual contact without a barrier method with a person who lives in or has traveled to an area with Zika) or through travel to an area with Zika.
+- Pregnant women with symptoms of Zika, who may have been exposed to Zika either sexually (i.e., had sexual contact without a barrier method with a person who lives in or has traveled to an area with Zika) or through travel to an area with Zika.